maxmarcon/live_select/README.md

 ```

 from within the cloned repository.
 The app will be available at http://localhost:4001.
 The showcase app shows the messages and events that your LiveView receives.
-For each event or message, the app shows function head
+For each event or message, the app shows the function head
 of the callback that your LiveView needs to implement in order to handle the event.

 ![](priv/static/images/showcase.gif)